 Wind cup weathervanes: This style of weathervane has small wind cups located between the ornamental figure and the directional arrows that spin around freely even in the slightest breeze.
 With a wind cup weathervane, you get a lot of movement.
 You can not only see which direction the wind is blowing, but also how hard it is blowing.

 If your weathervane is purely for decorative purposes, place it anywhere in the garden where you think it will achieve the best affect.
 A height of slightly above eye level will allow you to see it easily, but without the strain of constantly looking up.
 If you want your weathervane to be both ornamental and still obtain an accurate wind direction reading, you need to mount it well above the ground (at least 6 to 7 feet) and in an open area away from buildings, trees, and other objects which might interfere with the true direction of the wind.
-Traditionally, cupolas are mounted on center at the peak of the roof.
-This can be a complicated project depending on your skills and the pitch of your roof, so follow manufacturers directions carefully.

 Wind direction changes often accompany changes in the weather.
 Exactly what type of weather the wind brings depends a lot on what type of environment (ocean, desert, mountains, plains, etc.) exists in every direction near your location.